A-Z of Recycling

 Westminster residents can also take furniture to the Reuse or Recycling Centre at Smuggler's Way SW18

 Garden chemicals are classified as hazardous household waste and must be disposed of carefully.
 Contact 020 7332 3433 for the hazardous household waste collection and disposal service which is free of charge.

 Using a compost bin or heap is the best option for your garden and for the environment.
 See composting.

 Alternatively please dispose of your garden waste with your normal rubbish.
 Large trunks and logs will require a special collection which can be arranged by calling the Environmental Action Line on 020 7641 2000.

 Gas bottles are classified as hazardous household waste and must be disposed of carefully, due to the trace amounts of gas that may remain and cause explosions at the recycling facilities.
-Contact 020 7641 2000 to book a bulky waste collection.

 Wrapping paper can be recycled as normal in your basket, bag or bin.
 Avoid metallic paper as it cannot be recycled.

 Glass bottles and jars can be recycled.
 Just put them in your recycling bag, basket or bin for collection.